 Frequently Asked Questions

-A: Not exactly.
-You can’t legally drive a previously totaled car if it has a salvage title.
+Not exactly.
+You can’t legally drive a previously totaled vehicle if it has a salvage title.
 You can only drive it if you or the previous owner restore it to a drivable condition.
 Each state has a set of requirements on what constitutes a roadworthy condition for a car.

-A: There are ways that you can dispute a total loss claim.
+There are ways that you can dispute a total loss claim.
 You don’t have to go along with the appraisal of your car’s value that your insurer gives you.
-You are free to get different opinions on the car’s value.
-This usually involves hiring your own appraiser and having them objectively inspect your car’s condition to determine the value.
+You are free to get different opinions on its value.
+This usually involves hiring your own appraiser and having them objectively inspect the car’s condition to determine its value.

-A: A total loss settlement is a payout that you’ll receive after an accident totals your car.
-Your insurance company will appraise the value of your car (though you can get another opinion) and will pay you accordingly.
-Opting to keep your car will likely leave you with a partial payout instead of a full one.
+A total loss settlement is a payout that you’ll receive after an accident totals your car.
+Your insurance company will appraise the value of your vehicle (though you can get another opinion) and will pay you accordingly.
+Opting to keep it will likely leave you with a partial payout instead of a full one.

-A: Dealerships often buy salvage title cars for cash.
-They may want to re-sell it or use it for parts.
-This is a good option if you want to quickly dump your car for quick cash.
+Dealerships often buy salvage title automobiles for cash.
+They may want to re-sell them or use them for parts.
+This is a good option if you want to quickly dump your vehicle for cash.
 You may also look into selling the car to a private party.
-Remember that you must disclose the fact that it’s a salvage title car.
+Remember that you must disclose the fact that it’s a salvage title.